 - Rinse and drain the shrimp.
 Pat dry on a paper-towel-lined plate.
 Season lightly with salt and pepper.

 In a large frying pan over medium-high heat, warm 2 tablespoons [¼ cup] olive oil until hot but not smoking.
-Add the shrimp and garlic and cook, turning once, until the shrimp are firm and just cooked through, 1 to 2 minutes per side for regular shrimp, 2 to 3 minutes per side for jumbo shrimp.
+Add the garlic and shrimp and cook, turning once, until the shrimp are firm and almost cooked through, 1 to 2 minutes per side for regular shrimp, 2 to 3 minutes per side for jumbo shrimp.
 Stir in the paprika and as many chile flakes as you like and cook until fragrant and the shrimp are cooked through, about 30 seconds.
-Remove from the heat and stir in half the parsley and the remaining red wine vinegar; season to taste with salt and pepper.
+Remove from the heat and stir in half the parsley; season to taste with salt and pepper.

 Finish the potato salad

-Transfer the shrimp and potato salad to individual bowls.
+Transfer the shrimp to individual bowls and spoon over any remaining oil from the pan.
+Arrange the potato salad alongside.
 Garnish with the remaining parsley and serve.

 - Scrub the potatoes.

-- Stir the cucumber and other salad ingredients.
+- Stir the celery, artichokes, and other ingredients.

 - Strip the parsley leaves.